-The CFA835 with one or more attached FBSCABs may be configured to update a portion of the LCD with a live fan RPM, fan power, or DOW temperature sensor display.
-Once configured using this command, the CFA835 will continue to display the live reading on the LCD without host intervention.
-The Live Fan or Temperature Display is stored by Store Current State As Boot State (command 4), so the CFA835 can display fan speeds, fan power or DOW temperatures as soon as power is applied.
+This command causes the CFA835 to display a live reading of a fan RPM, fan power, or DOW temperature sensor from one or more attached FBSCABs to display in a portion of the LCD without host intervention.
+This command is stored by Store Current State As Boot State (command 4), so the CFA835 can display fan speeds, fan power or DOW temperatures as soon as power is applied.

 The live display is based on a concept of display slots.
 There are 8 slots, and each of the 8 slots may be enabled or disabled independently.
 Any slot may be requested to display any data that is available.
 For instance, slot-0 could display temperature sensor 3 from FBSCAB number 1 in °C, while slot-1 could simultaneously display fan power of FBSCAB number 2, fan number 1.